Results for “EPA”

 Michigan's August 4, 2026 primary election will determine candidates for governor, attorney general, and all state Senate seats ahead of the November 3 general election.

-April 2, 2026·Michigan Capitol·4 sources - legislature
+April 2, 2026·Michigan Capitol·4 sources - policy

 Michigan MPSC Rejects Attorney General's Push to Review Secret Data Center Contracts as Google Secures Deal